-You've learned to look at discourse you know, and you've learned what to look for when you're entering a new discourse community.
-Now, we're going to apply what you learned to a real situation from the local community.
+You have learned to look at discourse you know, and you have learned what to look for when you are entering a new discourse community.
+Now, we are going to apply what you learned to a real situation from the local community.
 For WP3, you will form a group with your classmates and find a local problem.
 You will present a solution to that problem to an audience who can take action to solve it.